JCoulter85/jc_web/README.md

 ## Deploy the server

-- Locate and visit the servers location on your local machine in your CMD
+- Open a new CMD & Locate `json-server` folder on your local machine in your CMD

 Run: